Beetle in a dream walking calmly into a circle of warm golden light from darkness

 Ask yourself: “Is there a feeling that something is ‘contaminated’ — in me or around me?
 Is this a genuinely toxic environment — or is it strong self-disgust?
 What is needed: leaving the environment, or working on self-acceptance?”

 Astrological note: Many cockroaches evoke Neptune or Chiron in the 6th or 12th house, or Neptune transiting through the 6th house.
-Pisces and Virgo in periods of Neptune in the 6th often experience this image of contamination.
+Pisces and Virgos in periods of Neptune in the 6th often experience this image of contamination.
 If Neptune is now transiting your 6th house — psychological hygiene is especially important.

 It is there in your dream — and you are not afraid.
 You watch it calmly.
 Or it even has a kind of appeal — strange, but yours.